christianThardy/christianThardy.github.io/tom-interpretability.md

 And **2)** superposition, neural networks represent more concepts (features) than they have neurons and use linear combinations of neurons to represent these concepts.

-Basically, neurons represent multiple different things and these things are spread across multiple different neurons.
+Basically, neurons represent many different things and these things are spread across many different neurons.
 Because of superposition, we have a limited number of neurons for all our features, so there are lots of features and not so many neurons in any given activation space.
 But the irony is that the features are actually sparse, so only a few of them are active at any given time.
-This allows us to take advantage of SAEs.
+This makes SAEs useful.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/4ca32983-5c7a-457c-9b29-fd01b3446650" width="480"/>